 I researched that my local recycling centers are accepting plastics with the SPI Resin Codes 1 and 2, plus LDPE (4) clear film.
 I also found a recycling center that accepted some forms of PU and PVC, yet recycling causes too much pollution in itself to be thought of as a solution.
 Reducing my plastic consumption is more of my true goal versus spending too much time only thinking of recycling.
 I also think it is important for me to find out which recycling center my apartment building’s recyclables goes to.

-My current collection contains six amazing vegan fruit juice sweetened muffin containers, a falafel wrap container, a hummus tub, a castile soap bottle, a vegan protein container, an organic body wash bottle, two laundry detergent bottles, a hemp seed oil bulk bottle, an organic tempeh encasing, a salad dressing bottle, three vitamin/herb bottles, a vegan butter tub, a “natural” conditioner bottle, and a whole bunch of plastic bag wrappings for frozen fruit, baby spinach, lavash bread, oatmeal soap, bean soap mix, and cover for fresh flowers.
+My current collection contains six amazing fruit juice sweetened muffin containers, a falafel wrap container, a hummus tub, a castile soap bottle, a hemp protein container, an organic body wash bottle, two laundry detergent bottles, a hemp seed oil bulk bottle, an organic tempeh encasing, a salad dressing bottle, three vitamin/herb bottles, a “natural” conditioner bottle, and a whole bunch of plastic bag wrappings for frozen fruit, baby spinach, lavash bread, oatmeal soap, bean soap mix, and cover for fresh flowers.
 This is honestly an annoying process, but I did it anyway.

 So far I’ve found a few changes that have been pretty easy to make so far.
 This is honestly what I’d rather focus on more than explaining each detail of my personal trash collection.
 One of the easiest things to change has been using body soap that comes package free.
 The bath bar I purchased is a yummy oatmeal soap by Sappo Hill which was recommended in the book Plastic Free.
 I actually love it so much more than the one I was buying in the plastic packing.
 It smells so delicious and leaves my skin super soft!